Better Jobs Ontario

 Preparing your application

-When preparing your application, you will have to show:
+When preparing your application, you may have to show:

 - how long you have been unemployed, or working your temporary job, and looking for work